 ESU/DPS-release site crosstalk table: lists the ESU/DPS for each release site 9exact name matchj) in PTAGIS.
 This is used to assign fish to a particular ESU/DPS for analysis

-Transportation: This file contains of each PIT tag by migration year and if the fish migrated in-river or was transported to the estuary.
+Transportation: This file contains ??? of each PIT tag by migration year and if the fish migrated in-river or was transported to the estuary.
 Currently I use files provided by DART.
 These files, and any I have produced myself are actually inferences that a fish was transported rather than a direct detection of fish being loaded into a barge.
-The basic algorithim for identifying a transported fish includes: detection in a bypass system of a collector dam (LGR, LSGS, LMN) on a date within the specified transportation window, the final detection antenna (requires “interrogation detail” query of PTAGIS) of the fish in the bypass system that does not lead to a return to the river, and that the day was not a day when fish collected for transport were released to the river for some reason (typically listed on fish passage center website).
+The basic algorithm for identifying a transported fish includes: detection in a bypass system of a collector dam (LGR, LGS, LMN) on a date within the specified transportation window, the final detection antenna (requires “interrogation detail” query of PTAGIS) of the fish in the bypass system that does not lead to a return to the river, and that the day was not a day when fish collected for transport were released to the river for some reason (typically listed on fish passage center website).

 Query structures: Originally, I downloaded detections for each dam separately and kept them in separate tables.
 I later changed to a mass download of data from all dams in the CRS and kept it in one central data table.
 This greatly reduced the amount of work to download and handle the data.
 So in my current methodology a query is used to establish a list of fish observed at Bonneville for a particular year, this query also crosslinks to the transportation table (via PIT tag code) and the ESU table (via release site) and adds the transportation status and ESU information to each record.
 The first year value provides the information to group observations by migration year, except for steelhead whose returns span more than one calendar year which will be discussed later.
 Ocean age is also calculated at this step by including a field First year- Migration year.
 Depending on what sort of analysis is desired various ages can be excluded.
 Jacks (ocean 1) are typically excluded from most conversion analyses so a value of >1 one may be entered in the criteria field of the ocean age.
 It is also possible to not put in a criteria which will provide conversion estimates by ocean age (if you filtered mini-jacks-Ocean 0 before downloading you will not get any results for them).

-A difficulty posesd by Bonneville is that the fish ladders actually comprise 4 PTAGIS sites and typically fish passing the ladder will be detected at more than one site.
+A difficulty at BONis that the fish ladders actually comprise 4 PTAGIS detection sites (hereafter sites) and typically fish passing the ladder will be detected at more than one site.
 To solve this issue the query is a summation grouped by PIT tag Number, excluding site identifiers, and with observation times/dates selected as first.
 This should result in only one record per PIT tag in the list created by this query.

 Lists are created for other dams and sites included in the analysis by more queries.
 One for each dam/site.
 These are simpler typically only including the PIT tag and the observation time.
-Since Lower Columbia Dams have 2 fish ladders, listed as different sites there is a risk of duplication of a PIT tag in the list due to fallback and re-ascension of the other ladder.
+Since Lower Columbia dams have 2 fish ladders, listed as different sites there is a risk of duplication of a PIT tag in the list due to fallback and re-ascension of the other ladder.
 For this reason, the queries are also summations, grouping by PIT tag and with a qualifier of first on the observation time/date.